huangyingting/mcp-workshop/README.md

 ### Exercise 7: Create a Custom Connector in Copilot Studio for the Azure Functions MCP Tool
 Connect the Azure Functions MCP tool from `Exercise 6` to Copilot Studio by creating a custom connector.

+### Exercise 8: Mitigate XPIA Risks
+Research mitigation strategies for Cross-domain Prompt Injection Attacks (XPIA) and fix the issues in `risks/xpia.py`.

+### Exercise 9: Mitigate RCE Risks
+Research mitigation strategies for Remote Code Execution (RCE) risks and fix the issues in `risks/rce.py`.

+### Exercise 10: Mitigate MCP Tool Poisoning
+Research mitigation strategies for MCP Tool Poisoning and fix the issues in `risks/tool_poisoning.py`.

+### Exercise 11: Mitigate MCP Tool Shadowing
+Research mitigation strategies for MCP Tool Shadowing and fix the issues in `risks/tool_shadowing.py`.

 ## Key Takeaways

 1. **MCP provides a standardized way** to connect AI models to external data and tools
 2. **Resources, Tools, and Prompts** are the core primitives for different interaction patterns
 3. **OAuth 2.0 integration** enables enterprise-grade security
 4. **Azure API Management (APIM)** offers a robust and scalable solution for securing MCP servers in production environments.
+5. **Treat external content and tools as untrusted**: XPIA, tool poisoning/shadowing, and RCE are real risks—use allow-lists, provenance checks, and explicit trust boundaries.
+6. **Enforce Zero Trust and least privilege**: scope tokens to specific resources, restrict tool capabilities, and avoid leaking secrets into model context.
+7. **Sandbox and control egress**: isolate servers/tools (OS/container), restrict filesystem and network access, and limit outbound traffic by default.
+8. **Observe and guardrail**: log tool calls and sampling, monitor for anomalies, and add prompt-injection filters and output redaction to prevent data exfiltration.

 ## Resources
 - [MCP Specification](https://spec.modelcontextprotocol.io/)